Table Of Contents_

 The Hamilton Beach 57.5oz or 1.7L Cold Brew Coffee Maker has one of the largest capacities on the list, second only to our final entry, the Kitchentoolz 1 Gallon maker.
 The carafe — or pitcher — is made of BPA-free borosilicate glass and its dishwasher safe.
 The mesh filter is made of stainless steel, while the cap is hard plastic.
 Brews take 12 to 24 hours, and you can make coffee, tea and other beverages with the unit.
 A bottom cap includes a non-slip design to prevent the carafe from toppling, but it also detaches easily so you can empty the coffee grounds or tea inside without making a huge mess.

 Despite the large capacity, the Hamilton Beach carafe does not come with an airtight lid, so storing coffee or beverages inside for extended periods is not recommended.
 That said, you can make quite a bit using this unit so it’s great for families or social gatherings.
 It’s also great for anyone that wants quick, easy access to their cold brews.
 As for the price, it’s relatively cheap, one of the cheapest compared to everything else on the list.
+With coffee covered, all you’ll need is your best centrifugal juicer to start your morning out right.

 If you are making a lot of a particular beverage, whether coffee, tea or something else, the 1 gallon (128oz) Kitchentoolz Cold Brew Coffee Maker is your best bet.
 It is absolutely massive, but it’s also designed to look like a mason jar and has a spigot at the bottom.
 You could place it on a picnic table or counter, and let everyone help themselves.
 The lid screws on and creates an airtight seal so you can store the beverage, while still keeping it fresh.
 Considering it holds so much, that’s a vital feature here.
 The entire pitcher is made of glass, although there’s no mention of what type, while the spigot is stainless steel and rust-free.
 The screw-on lid is also stainless.
 The filter slides into the middle and holds whatever you’re trying to steep or brew.
 It’s all dishwasher-safe and easy to disassemble and clean.

 Kitchentoolz’ coffee maker is the most expensive on the list, but it’s also the largest and has the highest capacity.
 That makes the price more than reasonable.
 It’s the best option if you make large batches of your favorite beverage, or like to cater to social groups.
 Also, you can fill the pitcher and then store it in your fridge, cutting down on the number of times you need to brew — the pitcher can hold about 16 servings at a time.
 Brews take about 12 to 24 hours depending on what you’re making.
+For your dinner needs, you may want to consider the best pasta maker.

-Two of the most important features we considered during the selection process were capacity and seal capabilities.
+Two of the most important features we considered during the selection process of the best cold-brew coffee makers were capacity and seal capabilities.
 Larger capacity makers mean you can brew more of a cold beverage at a time.
 The seal also matters, however, because if you’re brewing a lot and there’s no airtight seal you cannot keep the drink fresh for long.
 A majority of makers on this list either include an airtight seal or a cover or lid that creates a relatively secure seal.
 As for size, everything is 32oz and up, with that being about 4 servings of a beverage, at a time.

 Next, we looked at the reusability of the maker.
 The biggest contributor is a reusable filter which can simply be cleaned after every use.
 Each maker on the list includes precisely that, allowing you an extensive lifetime of brews at a much lower cost.
 You don’t have to replace the filter each time you use it.
 Furthermore, many of the makers are dishwasher-safe and super easy to clean.